How Many Validation Labels Do You Need? Exploring the Design Space of

 The proposed metric can be efficiently computed with an online method and we present results for pre-trained vision encoders of various architectures.

-We propose CAMS, a contextual active model selection algorithm that relies on two novel components.
+We propose a contextual active model selection algorithm (CAMS), which relies on a novel uncertainty sampling query criterion defined on a given policy class for adaptive model selection.

 arXiv Detail & Related papers (2022-07-13T08:22:22Z) - Characterizing Fairness Over the Set of Good Models Under Selective